AkshatHackerG/HackerRank_Linux_Shell/README.md

 This repository contains solutions of Linux Shell from platform Hackerrank.

-Numbering of solutions is done in correspondence with questions mentioned on Hackerrank platform
+Numbering of solutions is done in correspondence with questions mentioned on Hackerrank platform.

 Solutions are divided into 3 categories:
 |S NO.|Questions|Level|